fomineandrei/python-project-83/README.md

 ## Test:

 ### 1. This app has built-in tests.
-You can run tests with command: make test
+You can run tests with command: make local-test

 ### 2. You can see app with browser:
 ###    Start dev server: make dev